Allow your mobile workers to capture records with predefined attributes while working at speed.

 - Enter Access Code—Enter the case-sensitive code that you have received from the project author.
 This will immediately download the project.

-- Browse Projects—Download from the selection of trial projects in which you can capture and send records.
+- Browse Projects—Download from the selection of sample projects in which you can capture and send records.
 These records are public but will be regularly removed.

 Projects downloaded when not signed in are stored in a public workspace.

-To try, use either of the following to launch the Road Debris Reporter trial project.
+To try, use either of the following to launch the Road Debris Reporter sample project.